lsc-project/documentation/source/applymodificationondelete.rst

 Modifying an attribute can only be done using some specific **Java** classes we don't have access to in the **JavaScript** code.
 We will need to get access to those classes.

-Here is the list of classes we need to getaccess to:
+Here is the list of classes we need to get access to:

 * ``javax.naming.directory.BasicAttribute``
 * ``javax.naming.directory.ModificationItem``